-So we decided to shed some light on the inaccuracies of these movies and analyse some of them in a new series of articles.
+So we decided to shed some light on the inaccuracies of these movies and analyze some of them in a new series of articles.
 Lukas, a white-hat hacker at NordVPN, chose to review a movie called Blackhat.
 Can malware really destroy a nuclear power plant?

 Blackhat is a 2015 American thriller film that was a box office failure with divisive opinions from critics.
 However, it has its good moments.